Dokumentationen

 Warning

 Resources in a Corp Subscription are by default only accessible within the network.
-However, name resolution occurs worldwide, but the resources naturally cannot be reached.
+However, name resolution occurs worldwide, but the resources cannot be reached.

 Note